AT&T Company Profile

 In 2007, we led one of the most significant transformations in communications since the invention of the telephone: the birth of the mobile internet.

 In 2015, we acquired DIRECTV.
 And today we offer millions of people more choices for video entertainment on any screen virtually anywhere, any time.
-With the launch of DIRECTV NOW in 2016, customers nationwide and in Mexico can stream their favorite entertainment on any compatible device connected to the internet.
-DIRECTV NOW is available in more than 85 markets to more than 75% of U.S. TV households, letting viewers stream live local news and programming from nearly 200 channels.
+With the launch of DIRECTV NOW in 2016, customers nationwide can stream their favorite entertainment on any compatible device connected to the internet.
+DIRECTV NOW is available in more than 90 markets to more than 80% of U.S. TV households, letting viewers stream live local news and programming from more than 250 local channels.

 The acquisition of DIRECTV helped us meet people’s entertainment preferences – whether they want traditional TV service for their favorite shows and movies, their favorite content on a mobile device, or on-demand video streamed over the internet to any screen.